NeoGeographyToolkit/StereoPipeline/docs/next_steps.rst

 necessary.
 More details about how to set these and other ``parallel_stereo`` parameters can be found in :numref:`settingoptionsinstereodefault`.

-Note here that any DigitalGlobe/Maxar camera file has two models in it, the exact linescan model (which we name ``DG``), and its ``RPC`` approximation.
-Above, we have used the approximate ``RPC`` model for mapprojection, since mapprojection is just a pre-processing step to make the images more similar to each other, this step will be undone during stereo triangulation, and hence using the ``RPC`` model is good enough, while being much faster than the exact ``DG`` model.

-When ``parallel_stereo`` runs with mapprojected images above, it will run as if invoked with the ``-t dgmaprpc`` stereo session, signaling that the images were mapprojected with ``RPC`` cameras but the triangulation happens with the exact ``DG`` cameras.

 .. _other-mapproj:

 Mapprojection with other camera models